Josh596/beginner_rust_projects/tic-tac-toe/README.md

 ## Features

+- Two-player mode (Human vs. Human)
-- Play against a friend in two-player mode.
+- Option to play against a computer with adjustable difficulty levels
 - Display the game board in the terminal.
 - Follows standard Tic Tac Toe rules for winning and tying conditions.
 - Supports both 'X' and 'O' players.